-3.1 The role of Standards Committees is to help councillors achieve the standards of conduct that meet public expectations.
+- 3.1 The role of Standards Committees is to help councillors achieve the standards of conduct that meet public expectations.
 It must aim to support proper decision making and the proper use of public resources and to preserve public confidence in local government and in the democratic process itself.
-Investigations that do not support these wider benefits is not in the public interest.

-- 3.2 Because the limited resources available, and the absence of any meaningful sanctions, the Council needs to quickly filter out those complaints that are trivial or which have little or no impact on the public.
-It also needs to avoid engaging or carrying out investigations that are disproportionate to any outcome that can be achieve or sanction imposed. - 3.3 It is important that everyone focuses attention on investigating matters that are serious such as corruption, bullying and misuse of power in public office.
-The complaint must have substance and raise a matter of public interest.
-Vexatious, malicious, frivolous, or trivial complaints should have no place in these arrangements.
+Investigations that do not support these wider benefits is not in the public interest. - 3.2 Because the limited resources available, and the absence of any meaningful sanctions, the Council needs to quickly filter out those complaints that are trivial or which have little or no impact on the public.
+It also needs to avoid engaging or carrying out investigations that are disproportionate to any outcome that can be achieve or sanction imposed. - 3.3 It is important that everyone focuses attention on investigating matters that are serious and are capable of undermining the relationship between councillors and the public, such as corruption, bullying and misuse of power in public office.
+The complaint must have substance1 and raise a matter of public interest.
+Vexatious, malicious, frivolous, or trivial complaints2 should have no place in these arrangements.